sirisian/ecmascript-types/README.md

 // In another module:
 // class Extra extends Node {} // TypeError: Node is sealed
 ```

+A sealed class is a reference type: its instances are held and passed by reference, which is what lets a ```Node```-typed field, parameter, or return hold any subclass and a ```switch``` dispatch over them.
+So the child fields are plainly ```Node```, closing the recursive cycle without a nullable or a sigil — where a non-sealed value type class would instead spell its reference form ```T | null```, per the type aliases and recursion section.

 Only subclassing is restricted.
 The class extension syntax above, which appends methods to an existing class, remains available on a sealed class from any module, since it adds no cases.
 Applying a mixin to a sealed class from outside its module creates a subclass and is therefore a TypeError.